European and Middle Eastern Languages

 Please note that there may be no data available if the number of course participants is very small.

-The European and Middle Eastern Languages (EMEL) course enables students to combine papers in one of the languages taught in the Faculty of Modern Languages with papers in Arabic, Hebrew, Persian or Turkish, providing opportunities to take advantage of the cultural links which exist between a number of European and Middle Eastern languages.
-For example, appropriate combinations might well be French and Arabic, German and Turkish, or Hebrew and Russian, but even some of the less obvious pairings would provide similar cultural and historical linkage.
-For example, Spanish and Turkish would be an interesting combination for the history of Sephardi Judaism, while Persian and Portuguese are important for the study of early colonial expansion.
+For example, appropriate combinations might well be French and Arabic, German and Turkish, or Hebrew and Russian.
+However, even some of the less obvious pairings would provide similar cultural and historical linkage.
+For example, Spanish and Turkish would be an interesting combination for the history of Sephardi Judaism.
+While Persian and Portuguese are important for the study of early colonial expansion.

-Through its long-standing traditions and connections Oxford has outstanding resources for the study of Middle Eastern and modern European languages.
-The Bodleian Library and Taylor Institution Library have an extensive collection of books and manuscripts.
+Through its long-standing traditions and connections, Oxford has outstanding resources for the study of Middle Eastern and modern European languages.
+The Bodleian Libraries, including the Taylor Institution Library, have an extensive collection of books and manuscripts.
 The Taylor Institution is one of the biggest research and lending libraries devoted to modern European languages in the world.
-Associated with the University is the Centre for Hebrew and Jewish Studies, which houses the Leopold Muller Library with more than 35,000 volumes in Hebrew and more than 7,000 volumes in Western languages.

 You will normally spend your second year on an approved course of study in the Middle East.
 There are arrangements in place with partner universities to help you make the most of your time abroad.
-You are strongly advised to spend the adjacent summers in a country where the European language of your choice is spoken.
+In addition to undertaking a study placement, students may also choose to undertake further language study or participate in internships.

 In certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to a course’s requirements for international study.
 Students who consider that they may be affected are asked to contact their department for advice.

-“The most important thing that studying at Oxford did for me was to provide me with the confidence to assert my opinions and the ability to substantiate my arguments.
-Having to defend your essays to someone a lot more knowledgeable within the tutorial system is a sure-fire way to build your self-assurance!”
-JACK | “One day you might be studying literature, the next day you might be studying philosophy.
-You can also look at history - languages are a vehicle for the exploration of many different fields.”
-SHAAHIN |
+'The most important thing that studying at Oxford did for me was to provide me with the confidence to assert my opinions and the ability to substantiate my arguments.
+Having to defend your essays to someone a lot more knowledgeable within the tutorial system is a sure-fire way to build your self-assurance!'
+Jack | 'One day you might be studying literature, the next day you might be studying philosophy.
+You can also look at history - languages are a vehicle for the exploration of many different fields.'
+Shaahin |

 A typical week

 Tutorials are usually up to four students and a tutor.
-Seminar and language class sizes may vary depending on the options you choose or the language you are studying, but there would usually be no more than around 20 students and would often be much smaller.
-Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
-Many are world-leading experts with years of experience in teaching and research.
-Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.
-To find out more about how our teaching year is structured, visit our Academic Year page.
+Seminar and language class sizes may vary depending on the options you choose or the language you are studying, but there would usually be no more than around 20 students and these would often be much smaller.

 Course structure

-YEAR 1 | |
+Courses | Assessment |

-| ASSESSMENT First University examinations: five written papers; plus oral/aural examination (Arabic only) |
+| First University examinations: five written papers; plus oral/aural examination (Arabic only) |

-YEAR 2 | |
+Courses | Assessment |

-| ASSESSMENT Final University examinations: nine written papers are taken including a bridging extended essay; oral exam (both languages, but not Hebrew on the Middle Eastern side) |
+Final University examinations: nine written papers are taken including a bridging extended essay; oral exam (both languages, but not Hebrew on the Middle Eastern side) |

 The options listed above are illustrative and may change.
-More information about current options is available on the Oriental Studies website. |
+More information about current options is available on the Asian and Middle Eastern Studies website.

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.